DipStax/Project-Jeu/README.md

 # Project-Jeu

+!This project is on pause and needs a coding standard and an updated graphical library.

-This is the branch where you can find the files how work
+This branch is not active for the moment.
+You can find all the files in the developement branch.

+# Coding standard:

+I don't actually have a coding standard on my code/commits.

+# Autors:

+- PREVOST Hugo (hugo.prevost@epitech.eu)